picsure/picsure-sdk-android/README.md

 picsure.uploadPhoto(photoFile);
 ```

-This is an example of a result JSON for a Laptop:
+This is an example result JSON:
 ```json
 {
   "object_recognition": [